-A one day workshop introducing techniques for working with a gas kiln with unique effects on clay.
-ALL materials, refreshments and lunch are included (please state any dietary requirements when booking).
-Maximum of 8 students.
+All materials, refreshments and lunch are included (please state any dietary requirements when booking).
+Maximum of 10 students.

-Please call or email Alison to book and for information about courses.
+Please contact Bookings & Enquiries to book and for information about courses.

 Raku – a brief insight